corda/corda-docs/content/en/docs/corda-enterprise/4.6/operations/deployment/deployment-kubernetes.md

 ### Compatibility

-The deployment scripts are compatible with Corda Enterprise Network Manager version 1.3 only.
+The deployment scripts are compatible with Corda Enterprise Network Manager version 1.3 and 1.4 only.
 The deployed network runs on Kubernetes minimum version 1.16.9 and Helm minimum version 3.1.1.

 ## Deployment